bhargavCSSE/docker-registry/README.md

     2. Navigate to the cloned repo and run following command: docker compose up
+    Note: Add -d flag to run it in detached mode.

 How to setup with auth: <br>

     1. After cloning the repository, open docker-compose.yaml and uncomment line 11-13